 - Vertigo Tremolo (featured in My New Microphone’s Top 11 Best Tremolo Pedals For Guitar & Bass).

 - C4 Synth (featured in My New Microphone’s Top 10 Best Synth Pedals For Guitar & Bass).

 Connect the pedal to Neuro and access extended equalization capabilities, stereo routing options, and additional distortion algorithms.
-The dual-drive platforms allow for the simultaneous running of two fuzz tones in parallel, stacked, or split in stereo.
+The dual-drive platforms allow the simultaneous running of two fuzz tones in parallel, stacked, or split in stereo.